 If the fiber link from the base station to the user passes through only one fiber cable segment (not counting the jump optical fiber), that is, each user has a direct cable to the board, as shown in Figure 2.
 What is the problem?

 There are two main problems here.
-(1) The number of fiber optic cables connected to the base station is large, and the number of incoming fiber optic cables that can be tolerated by one base station is limited; (2) The distance for laying the fiber optical cable during installation is long, which is not convenient for installation.
+(1) The number of fiber optic cable connected to the base station is large, and the number of incoming fiber optic cables that can be tolerated by one base station is limited; (2) The distance for laying the fiber optical cable during installation is long, which is not convenient for installation.
 Limited by the above two aspects, such a base station can only allow dozens of users to access, and of course, there is no application set.

 In order to solve the above problems, we made 2 improvements, as shown in Figure 3:

-(1) The fiber optical cable is out of the way with a large-core fiber optical cable, and then the fiber cable splice closure is divided into a plurality of small-core optical cables.
+(1) The fiber optical cable is out of the way with a large-core fiber optical cable, and then the fiber cable splice closure is divided into a plurality of small-core optical cable.
 It should be noted that if a fiber optic cable has too many branch points, it will affect the life and transmission indicators of the cable.

 (2) Set the fiber distribution box at the location where the user is concentrated, as the branch point between the project and the loading.
 When the user puts the device, it is only necessary to put a small cable from the fiber distribution box to the user.

-It is estimated that there are 10 fiber optical cables in one office, 6 to 12 fiber distribution boxes in each optical cable, and 8 users in each fiber distribution box.
+It is estimated that there are 10 fiber optical cable in one office, 6 to 12 fiber distribution boxes in each optical cable, and 8 users in each fiber distribution box.
 The number of service users in one office is 480 to 960.
 At this point, the fiber optic cable line from the office to the user has become two cable segments: Base station - distribution box, distribution box- user.
 Since the connection relationship of the optical fiber is fixed at the optical cable splice closure, and the attenuation is small, the cable splice closure is generally not used as the starting point of the segment.

 Compared with Figure 1, the number of service users in the office in Figure 2 has increased several times, but the capacity is still too small.
 In addition, the user's development is dynamic.
 If a location needs to add a fiber distribution box, it needs to be re-laying fiber cables from the base station.